iot-dsa-v2/dslink-java-v2-buildingos/README.md

 #### Meter Node
 - **Actions**:
 	- **Get Data**: Returns a segment of this meter’s historical data, for the time range and resolution specified by the user
+	- **Bulk Insert Records**: Push multiple historical records to the meter.
+Takes in an array of records, each of which should be an array of form `[timestamp, value, status]`.
+Some notes:
+		- The status is optional, and defaults to "OK"
+		- Records can also be of form `[index, timestamp, value, status]`, in which case the index will be ignored.
+This is for better interoperability with DSA tables.
+		- The table output by the GetHistory action of a historian DSLink (such as ETSDB or DynamoDB) can be used as input to this action.
 - **Metrics**:
 	- Relevant metadata about the meter, e.g. status, units, resource type
 	- The DSA path from which to push data to this meter